Sanhei/autopilot-OPT-LOC-generator/README.md

 bash LOC_run.sh
 ```
 ### Notice
 Each calculation will use 8 cores as default.
-They are parallel runing do not share buffer.
+They are parallel runing and do not share buffer.